Join me on Twitter

 A countertop placed microwave is the perfect mate for an induction cooktop and, like the cooktop, vastly reduces the chance of burns while putting everything needed for hot food within reach.

-3. Avatar Lnda waddell says:
+3. Lnda waddell says:

 I am a senior that was disabled following surgury at age 58.
 I am now 75 so I have well outlived medical providers projected life expectancy.